paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 &nbsp;

-To unleash the true powers of eslint and prettier, we can configure vscode so that it autocorrects eslint errors.
+To unleash the true powers of ESLint and Prettier, we can configure VS Code so that it autocorrects ESLint errors.
-You should tell vscode not to formatOnSave, but instead fix eslint errors on save.
+You should tell VS Code not to formatOnSave, but instead fix ESLint errors on save.

 ```js
 // .vscode/settings.json